CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/RDMA-over-Converged-Ethernet-RoCE.md

 {{% notice note %}}
 NVUE defaults to `roce mode lossless`.
 The command `nv set qos roce` and `nv set qos roce mode lossless` are equivalent.

-If `mode lossy` is enabled, configuring `nv set qos roce` without a `mode` does not change the RoCE mode.
+If you enable `mode lossy`, configuring `nv set qos roce` without a `mode` does not change the RoCE mode.
 To change to lossless, you must configure `mode lossless`.
 {{% /notice %}}

 ```